Offsetra/ethereum-emissions-calculator/README.md

 Made with ♥ by [Offsetra.com](https://offsetra.com/about) for [carbon.fyi](https://carbon.fyi).

 License: MIT.

-Please cite Offsetra.com or carbon.fyi if you use this in your project, we really appreciate it! 🙏
+Please cite Offsetra if you use this in your project, we really appreciate it! 🙏

+# Description

 JavaScript utility to calculate the CO2 emissions of any Ethereum address.